 To demonize someone or something is a term predating modern history.
 It shows how a concept can become inserted into a culture’s values.
-In the Hindu religion, the Devas (the bright lights in the Heavens) were the personifications of Deity.
-In Assyrian theology, the Hindu deity became the evil Gods or devils of their enemy.
+In the Hindu religion, the Devas (the bright lights in the Heavens) were the personifications of the Deity.
+In Assyrian theology, the Hindu deity became their enemy’s evil Gods or devils.

 The Deity of the Hindu Deva became the Devil of the Assyrians.
 It enabled the Assyrians to conduct warfare using inhumane methods because the Hindus were not human.
 The term “demonize” comes from this distortion.
 So, the Hindu deity became part of Assyrian/Persian folklore as Devils.
 This construct of mythology was assimilated into Western theology.